michael-caughey/Week-Four/Notes.md

 So I started with module 1, Excel and R.
 I started off with some issues with downloading the csv file from the webpage.
-I right cicked and ended up downloading all of the data from the page.
+I right clicked and ended up downloading all of the data from the page.
 I reached out in our discord and got the link from Dr. Graham to te .csv file.
 From there I unzipped the data, loaded imported the file into excel and filtered for results for the Ottawa and Gatineau area (Ottawa side only) under filter in 'Geo name'.
 Wrote =SUM(P15500:P15503) in P15500 and got the sum of 20780. highlighted those cells and ctrl highlighted the catagories age 1-4